-Uniforms, when required by the University, will be furnished, laundered/cleaned, and maintained by the University at no cost to the employee. - J. Prior to an employee's last day of work, the employee will return all University property (for example, tools, equipment, clothing, keys). - K. Employees will not use University resources or facilities for non-work related purposes.
+Uniforms, when required by the University, will be furnished, laundered/cleaned, and maintained by the University at no cost to the employee. - J. Where uniforms are required by the University two (2) bargaining unit members may participate in the uniform selection process.
+The selection process will consider a range of criteria including but not limited to, safety, durability, practicality, comfort, and cost. - K. Prior to an employee's last day of work, the employee will return all University property (for example, tools, equipment, clothing, keys). - L. Employees will not use University resources or facilities for non-work related purposes.
 This does not preclude use of the telephone, fax, and e-mail for representational activities or de minimis personal use if the communication is brief in duration and it does not disrupt or distract from University business.
-Nor does this preclude the use of University facilities on the same terms and conditions available to other University employees, private organizations or citizens. - L. The University will provide access to a University Network ID and password for each employee for the purpose of accessing university business related information such as the employee's payroll and personnel data, e-mail and University communications. - M. The University may provide a cell phone for use by employees for official business when official business cannot be accommodated by the use of a land line telephone, pager, or radio, as determined by the supervisor/manager.
-The University shall not require or coerce an employee to use their own personal cell phone for official University business. - N. No deductions will be made from an employee's paycheck without an appropriate court order, authorization allowed by law, or written permission from the employee. - O. The University, the Union, and employees covered by this Agreement are committed to maintaining an environment that is free from all acts or threats of violence perpetrated by or against employees, students, or members of the public.
+Nor does this preclude the use of University facilities on the same terms and conditions available to other University employees, private organizations or citizens. - M. The University will provide access to a University Network ID and password for each employee for the purpose of accessing university business related information such as the employee's payroll and personnel data, e-mail and University communications. - N. The University may provide a cell phone for use by employees for official business when official business cannot be accommodated by the use of a land line telephone, pager, or radio, as determined by the supervisor/manager.
+The University shall not require or coerce an employee to use their own personal cell phone for official University business. - O. No deductions will be made from an employee's paycheck without an appropriate court order, authorization allowed by law, or written permission from the employee.

-- 1. While on University property or while conducting University business at other locations, individuals are prohibited from subjecting other individuals to any violence or threat of violence. - 2.
+- P. The University, the Union, and employees covered by this Agreement are committed to maintaining an environment that is free from all acts or threats of violence perpetrated by or against employees, students, or members of the public. - 1.
+While on University property or while conducting University business at other locations, individuals are prohibited from subjecting other individuals to any violence or threat of violence. - 2.
 Violent action on University property or facilities, or while on University business, will not be tolerated or ignored.
 Individuals who engage in violent or threatening behavior may be: - a.
 Removed from the premises; - b.
 Subject to disciplinary action, up to and including dismissal or expulsion; and/or - c.
-Subject to arrest and criminal prosecution. - P. Employees will have the right to request Union representation as provided for in this Agreement. - Q. When employee records are the subject of a public disclosure request under RCW 42.56, the University will notify the employee of the request at least seven (7) days in advance of the intended release date.
-On the employee's request, the University will provide a copy of the public disclosure request. - R. Employment of Relatives and Family Members: Employment of relatives and family members will be managed in accordance with BPPM 60.14 Nepotism.
+Subject to arrest and criminal prosecution. - Q. Employees will have the right to request Union representation as provided for in this Agreement. - 1.
+Employees will obtain prior approval from their supervisor, when they wish to discuss a matter with a Union representative or steward in a manner that will require more than de minimis time away from work; with supervisor approval, employees will be granted reasonable time to discuss matters with a Union representative or steward.
+Absent prior approval from their supervisor, employees are expected to do so during rest breaks and time off. - R. When employee records are the subject of a public disclosure request under RCW 42.56, the University will notify the employee of the request at least seven (7) days in advance of the intended release date.
+On the employee's request, the University will provide a copy of the public disclosure request. - S. Employment of Relatives and Family Members: Employment of relatives and family members will be managed in accordance with BPPM 60.14 Nepotism.
 BPPM 60.14 is an appendix to this Agreement.

-4.2 DRUG AND ALCOHOL TESTING
+4.2 DRUG AND ALCOHOL FREE WORKPLACE